mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 ```
 Create an install directory and assign its full path to the flag `--prefix`.
 This is where the binaries will be saved.

-Widely-used MPI sotware include `Gromacs`, `Lammps`, `NWchem`, `OpenFOAM` and many others.
-The building process of every sofware is not the same.
-Refer to its offical installation guide for details.
+Widely-used MPI software includes `Gromacs`, `Lammps`, `NWchem`, `OpenFOAM` and many others.
+The building process of every software is different.
+Refer to its official installation guide for details.

 ???
 "Side note: MPI binaries"
     Some MPI software are provided with prebuilt binaries only.
-In this case, download the binaries that are compatible with the `linux` OS and the `x86_64` CPU architecture.
-If possible, try to choose an OpenMPI version, that the binary was built with, as close as possible to that of a module on the cluser.
-This type of MPI sotware includes `ORCA`.
+In this case, download the binaries compatible with the `linux` OS and the `x86_64` CPU architecture.
+If possible, try to choose an OpenMPI version, that the binary was built with, as close as possible to that of a module on the cluster.
+This type of MPI software includes `ORCA`.

 Spack is a popular tool to build many software packages systematically on clusters.
-It makes building processes convinient in many cases.
+It makes building processes convenient in many cases.
 If you want to use Spack to build your software package on the cluster, refer to [this page](https://mit-orcd.github.io/orcd-docs-previews/PR/PR29/recipes/spack-basics/) for details.

 If you develop your MPI codes, the codes can be compiled and linked like this
 ```